 The beauty of learning and developing your archetype is that you can take it in infinite directions.
 It can span careers, relationships, and life transitions.
-If you decide that you no longer want to be a real estate agent or a teacher, you don’t have to drop your archetype like you have to drop your persona.
+If you decide that you no longer want to be a real estate agent or a lawyer, you don’t have to drop your archetype like you have to drop your persona.

 Take a look at the chart below and find your archetype(s).
-You can have a few!
+You can have a few.
 Water and nurture it.
 Be really proud of it.
 Show it off in every aspect of your life.